LindsayHill/LindsayHill.github.io/_posts/2017-10-12-sorry-jobs-changing.markdown

 So you'd better think about what that means for how your role might change.

 Do you need to change jobs today?
 No. You don't have to [outrun the lion](http://www.ebaumsworld.com/jokes/outrun/699332/)' - but you do want to make sure you can outrun the other guy.
-If the boss wants to decreate headcount further, who's going to get picked?
+If the boss wants to decrease headcount further, who's going to get picked?